lordzerato/WrapperGithubApi/README.md

 ## Purpose

-This API acts as a secure wrapper around GitHub's REST and GraphQL APIs, hiding the GitHub token to prevent exposure on the frontend.
+This project serves as a secure intermediary layer for GitHub data access in the RepEx project ([GitHub Repository Explorer](https://github.com/lordzerato/GitHub-repositories-explorer)).

 ## Key Features